HolyMeekrob/trello-yello/docs/action.md

 Deletes the given property.
 If no property is given, then the Trello object itself gets deleted.

-**Kind**: global function
+**Kind**: inner method
 **Returns**: <code>Object</code> - a Promise that resolves to a truthy value.
 The exact nature of this value is currently undefined and may change in the future

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |